The Interns Go to Summer Camp!

 First, the drainage swale was re-dug to an optimal shape and size to allow for more water to flow during heavy storms.
 The Geo-textile fabric was placed on top of the channel bed to help prevent erosion.
 We used the hydroseeder to apply a pasty top-soil layer to provide a healthy medium to maximize grass growth.

-Once the entire swale has been sprayed with the hydroseeder, the next step was to spray grass seed and let it grow!
-The new drainage channel allows for sufficient water transport and now helps reduce flooding.
+Once the entire swale was sprayed with top soil, the next step was to spray grass seed and let it grow!
+The new drainage channel allows for sufficient water transport and now helps reduce flooding